The CATL Scholars Program

 - compensation for two course teaching reassignments per year, or an equivalent amount of funding to be applied to the Scholar project or toward a summer stipend, and

 - a $2500 faculty development fund per year to be used to pay for expenses relating to the CATL Scholar’s project.

 Read more about current and former CATL Scholar projects.

 All full-time teaching faculty at Elon are eligible to apply.

 Applicants must ensure that Scholar compensation will not affect the recipient’s status as a full-time teaching faculty member, as defined by the Elon Faculty Handbook. (see Section II-2, “Minimum Teaching Expectation”).
-Scholar applicants who cannot take course reassignments may apply funds toward other project expenses or a summer stipend, up to a certain amount.
+Scholar applicants who cannot take course reassignments may request to apply funds toward other project expenses or a summer stipend, up to a certain amount.

 If you have questions about eligibility, please contact Deandra Little.

 CATL Scholar applications are due early in the fall semester.
 Each year, between 1-3 new CATL Scholars are named.

 Each CATL Scholar will have two core responsibilities: